-Furthermore, there are different types of management information systems, subsets of information systems that businesses employ to achieve seamless decision making, information-visualisation, internal coordination and detailed analysis of business data.
+Furthermore, there are different types of management information systems, and subsets of information systems that businesses employ to achieve seamless decision-making, information visualisation, internal coordination and detailed analysis of business data.
 Formulating social media strategies and planning employee benefits are also a few critical areas that management information systems facilitate.

 In this article, we will take a look at the various types of information systems and gather some insights into their technicalities and purpose.
 But first, let us dive deeper into the definition of an information system.

 Information systems, as the name suggests, are systems comprising of a number of components that work in conjugation to process information.
 The information to be processed can arise from within the organisation or external elements that it deals with.
 For example, a business can employ an information system to record, arrange and calculate the business expenses it incurred in the past six months.
 The business can then use these results to alter its buying habits thereby minimising extra expenses.